justicephysics/humanos2.0/the-broken-link.md

 The law cannot be broken.
 It can only be obeyed—voluntarily, through conscious design, or involuntarily, through catastrophic correction.

 The Space State is the first civilizational blueprint that voluntarily obeys the law.
-It embeds ( $$L = 1$$ ) into its architecture—through the UTI threshold, the Light@2.7 K Web, the Warrior‑Engineer ownership model, and the open‑source Virtual Nalanda.
+It embeds ( $$L = 1$$ ) into its architecture—through the UTI threshold, the Light@2.7 K Web, the Warrior‑Engineer ownership model, and the open‑source Justice Physics Nalanda.

 ---